 The most popular loans at North Shore Community College are the Federal Direct Loans.
 These funds are borrowed directly from the federal government.
-Loans are financial assistance that must be repaid and are included in your award package.
+Loans are financial assistance that must be repaid and will be included in your award package.
+Students will need to make a decision on their Direct Loans through their Pipeline accounts.
 The type of loan you are eligible for is based off your financial need determined by the information from the Free Application For Federal Aid (FAFSA).
 The Direct Loan interest rate for 2016 - 2017 academic year is 3.76%.
 There is a 1.069% origination fee deducted from the loan prior to the funds being disbursed to a student's account.

 In order to receive these loans, you must be enrolled in at least 6 credits and making Satisfactory Academic Progress.
 Repayment on the loans starts six months after you leave the school or drop below 6 credits (half-time enrollment).
 You can read more about the government loans at www.Studentaid.ed.gov.
 There are two types of Direct Loans the subsidized loan and unsubsidized loan.